newyusir/chrono-s_camera/README.md

 # chrono's camera
 an assist tool for making receipt factor picture

-supported os: windows 10 build 17134 or older
+supported os: windows 10 build 17134 or newer

 windows 10 user may need to install Webview2 runtime.